Stage 1 Lung Cancer

 Small Cell Lung Cancer Stage 1

-Doctors don’t use the TNM system to classify small cell lung cancer.
-The first stage of SCLC is called the “limited stage,” which means the cancer is localized to one side of the chest.
+Doctors don’t use the TNM system for small cell lung cancer.
+What would be stage 1 small cell lung cancer is called the limited stage, and it is localized to one side of the chest.
+One in three SCLC patients is diagnosed in this stage.

 Symptoms of Stage 1 Lung Cancer